What is love?

 Essentially what we are really saying is:

-And then, maybe the other person forces himself to change, and perhaps he (or she) does change to fit your image — temporarily.
-Then he goes back to who he really is…because that is inevitable.
+And then, if the other person is aware of your desire, maybe he forces himself to change, and perhaps he (or she) does change to fit your image — temporarily.
+Then he goes back to who he really is…

 Also inevitable is that he will feel resentment from forcing himself to change, even if it’s supposedly “for a good reason.”
 And if that resentment is allowed to continue and fester, it then turns into frustration and anger.

 Not a good recipe for any relationship.

 I think we all have experienced this to some degree at some point in our lives.
 But, if that anger is allowed to build up over time, to the point where the resentment becomes almost palpable, then the relationship is doomed — divorce or separation is inevitable.

 Here’s the thing...

 We cannot deny who we really are — how we are wired through years, lifetimes perhaps, of experience and practice.
 If any change is to occur, it must come from inside ourselves, it must be a decision we make unencumbered by the feeling that we are “doing it for the other person.”
 We must “do it for ourselves.”
 By choice.

 And, while having a vision — a mental idea — an ideal image — of what you may be striving for may be helpful, it can also be risky if you don’t realize that you may be holding out for perfection in your life where it does not exist.
 Or worse — where you may be demanding perfection, or attainment or possession of something outside of yourself in order to be happy.